waveney/chippenham/README.md

 Needs ImageMagick installed for some features to work.

+Needs Skeema see https://www.skeema.io for initialise to work and the database updates to be automated.

-Then run int/Initialise.php - this will create appropriate subdirectories and populate the database with appropriate initial tables and values (Warning probably out of date).
+Then run int/Initialise.php - this will create appropriate subdirectories and populate the database with appropriate initial tables and values (Warning definately out of date).

 It will (soon?) track changes to the structure of the database and automatically update as appropriate.